India, Britain talk up post-Brexit trade prospects

 No formal negotiations on a bilateral free trade agreement would be possible until Britain has formally left the European Union, but Hammond said the two sides would have a "deep discussion" in the meantime.

-In a joint statement, the ministers highlighted a pact for each country to put 120 million pounds ($149 million) into a joint fund under India's National Investment and Infrastructure Fund to invest in energy and renewables.
+In a joint statement, the ministers highlighted a pact for each country to invest 120 million pounds ($149 million) in a joint fund under India's National Investment and Infrastructure Fund to invest in energy and renewables.

-They also discussed efforts to make India's rupee currency more freely tradeable on international markets, and promote so-called 'masala' bonds, by which Indian firms borrow in their own currency from investors in the City of London.
+They also discussed efforts to make India's rupee currency more freely tradeable on international markets, and promote 'masala' bonds for Indian companies to borrow in their own currency from investors in the City of London.